 MiFID II prohibits firms from remunerating or assessing your performance in ways that conflict with clients' best interests or incentivise you to sell certain products or services.

-Follow these tips to prevent conflicts of interest and put customer needs first ahead of MiFID II:
+Tips to prevent conflicts of interest and put customer needs first ahead of MiFID II:

 - Provide information and training - take every opportunity to remind product distributors (advisers) of your Code of Conduct rules and help them understand why they are important.
 Proper training and knowledge of your products, services and financial instruments can prevent mis-selling.